rafaeltavares91/quero-ser-clickbus/testes/backend-developer/solution/place/README.md

-An API that manage places.
-This application was developed as part of ClickBus's selective process.
+:bus: An API that manage places.
+This application was developed as part of ClickBus’s selective process.:bus:

 ## Table of Contents
 - [Introduction](#introduction)